ad-mitium/ffmpeg_win_wrapper/README.md

 User configurable options exist to tailor its behavior and destination locations.
 All user configurable variables are located in the `config` folder.

-    dest_folders    contains all options for extension type, GPU type, subtitle stream, destination folders, etc. ffmpeg_options  contains all options related to how to encode video files based on action commands
+    dest_folders    contains all options for extension type, GPU type, audio and subtitle streams, destination folders, etc. ffmpeg_options  contains all options related to how to encode video files based on action commands

-At any point, using the -opt flag will override whatever the default transcode action that was provided.
+At any point, using the `-opt` flag will override whatever the default transcode action that was provided.

 ### **Code execution as follows:**